Aakankshy/Exon/setting/mithlon/felt/organizations/fris.md

 ## The Feltian Research & Innovation Society
 This group of researchers were sent from [Blionn]({{ site.baseurl }}/setting/mithlon/blionn) only a few years ago.
 There are approximately 100 of them.

 The original intention was to have these researchers directly study the applications of [cracklite]({{ site.baseurl }}/setting/mithlon/felt/cracklite).
-They spent a year or so optimizing its use as an magically-incandescent light source.
+They spent a year or so optimizing its use as a magically-incandescent light source.

 However, after a number of accidents with this volatile and dangerous substance, their research began to extend to other applications.